-The Pink Bandanas Junior Guild is a group of 7th grade girls who raise money for pediatric brain tumor research at Seattle Children's Hospital.
+The Pink Bandanas Junior Guild is a group of 13 year old girls who raise money for pediatric brain tumor research at Seattle Children's Hospital.

 The girls started the guild in honor of their friend Sarah who lost her brave battle with a brain tumor at the age of 9.
 Their name comes from the bandanas Sarah wore when was going through chemotherapy, usually in her favorite color pink.